Horacio Cartes: Cabinet

 Cartes announced his cabinet in August 2013 upon being sworn in.
 He selected mainly technocratic candidates for the positions.

 Education

 In 2015, massive student protests occurred in Paraguay.
 The demand of students was a better quality of education, demanding an increase in the education budget to reach 7% of the national GDP as requested by UNESCO; at the time education spending represented 3.9% of GDP and was one of the lowest in the region.

 Foreign relations

 On May 21, 2018, the Paraguayan embassy moved to Jerusalem, becoming the third country in the world to recognize the city as the diplomatic capital of Israel.
 However, Cartes's successor Mario Abdo Benítez reversed the decision on September 5, 2018.

+Promotion of regulatory reforms

+During his term, the executive branch promoted the creation of a Superintendency of Retirement and Pensions.

+In September 2014, Cartes appointed Benigno López as head of the Social Security Institute (IPS), in April 2017, Guillermo Sosa as Minister of Labor, and in June 2017, Lea Giménez as Minister of Finance.

+In July 2017, Guillermo Sosa stated that this position would ensure the safekeeping of the funds, protecting them from possible “cases of fraud, such as what happened with the funds of the Itaipu Pension Fund (Cajubi).”

+In September 2017, Benigno López insisted that a regulator like the Superintendency was necessary to safeguard investments, citing, for example, the losses of the Itaipu Pension and Retirement Fund (Cajubi) that occurred when no such body existed.

+Benigno López, in 2011, when he was Director of the Central Bank of Paraguay (BCP), had already indicated that the Cajubi financial scandal was similar to the emblematic case of the Paraguayan banks Union and Oriental that had erupted a decade earlier during the administration of President Luis Angel González Macchi.

+In May 2018, the Minister of Finance, Lea Giménez; the Minister of Labor, Guillermo Sosa; the President of the Central Bank of Paraguay (BCP), Carlos Fernández Valdovinos; and the head of the Social Security Institute (IPS), Benigno López, held a press conference explaining the urgency and necessity of having a Superintendency of Pensions and Retirement.

+In August 2018, Benigno López, accompanied by Lea Giménez, met with representatives of the Senate, stating that the Superintendency was necessary to prevent further scams like the Cajubi case.